jdevstatic-projects/ROBOTC/graphical/touchLED/README.md

 it to be read correctly by Graphical RobotC.

 As a raw file, it is
-an XML file to be read correctly by the program, in our case, the Graphical RobotC.
+an XML file to be read correctly by a program, in our case, the Graphical RobotC.

 [touchLED.rbg](https://raw.githubusercontent.com/xdvrx1/ROBOTC/master/graphical/touchLED/touchLED.rbg)